 2020 is the year of the new brand position and you’re determined to do it inhouse - why hire a brand strategist when you have the knowledge of the market, clients and your strengths to do it yourself?

 Ummm … so, where is it?

-Tell us the truth now – you’re no closer to that positioning statement than you were this time last year, right?
-And now, well, it’s the end of the year and everyone is exhausted, so let’s push it to 2017, OK?
+Tell us the truth now – you’re no closer to that positioning statement than you were at the beginning of the year, right?
+And now, well, it’s been a wild 2020 and everyone is exhausted.
+So will you push it to next year?

 We see it a lot, and let’s face it, it is just one strategic element in a sea of strategic initiatives that need to be taken care of on your growth trajectory.
 Alas, this one is very important.
 Unless you can clearly state and back up what you stand for and why you’re the best choice for your buyer, how will they ever choose you?

 Looking after your brand positioning as a b2b firm is kind of like having a toddler who loves riding the stairs.
 It is all fun and games at first, but it also needs constant supervision.